- Pets and Animals»

 9. Bathe Your Dog with Soap and Clean Water

-After checking and removing any parasites and foreign objects from his skin and hair, you can now bathe him.
-It is recommended to use a soft cloth, soap or shampoo and clean water to wash your four-legged friend.
+After checking and removing any parasites and foreign objects from his skin and hair, you can go on to bathe him.
+It is recommended to use a soft cloth, soap, or shampoo and clean water to wash your four-legged friend.

 Ensure you wash every part of his body, including paws and nostrils.
 After that, you can rinse him with fresh water and dry him with a clean towel.
 Washing your dog is also a great way to care for his hair.